lucas-nachtigall/Planetscale-tutorial/README.md

 Select the repository of your project(you may need to add your github account if you haven't before) and click import.
 ![Screenshot_2](https://user-images.githubusercontent.com/69644385/209866437-3da76f61-15f1-47c0-aefe-99214feace70.png)

 Now, navigate to your projects Settings> environment variables.
-You will need to add two environment variables:
+You will need to add one environment variable:
-- INSTALL_CMD - ```npm install```
 - DATABASE_URL -  ```your_connection_string```

+And navigate to build & development and add:
+- Install Command - ```npm install```
+- Root Directory - ```./```

 Remember to use only the connection string, not the variable name.
 For example: